-If you or someone you love uses or abuses opioids, getting informed and prepared could be a lifesaver in the eventuality of an overdose.
+If you or someone you love uses or abuses opioids, being informed and prepared could be a lifesaver in the eventuality of an overdose.

 Read on to learn:

 - When you’re most at risk of overdose

 - What to do during an overdose

 - About naloxone (where to get it – why you need it)

 What Is an Opioid Overdose?

 Opioids cause euphoria, block pain – and slow breathing.